MileHacker Logo

 Historical Significance

 This bridge connected, aiding trade and movement along the Adriatic coast.
-During the Byzantine era, The town On the cliff flourished as a center for trade and angling, its fortified position offering defense against various invaders.
-Norman, Swabian, and Aragonese rulers followed, their architectural legacies remain inside the town’s compact historic core.
-The Mother Church, for instance, built on the site of an earlier temple, underwent transformations reflecting these changing influences.
+During the Byzantine era, The town On the cliff flourished as a center for trade and fishing, its fortified position offering defense against various invaders.
+Norman, Swabian, and Aragonese rulers followed, their architectural legacies remain in the town itself’s compact historic core.
+The Mother Church, for example, built on the site of an earlier temple, underwent transformations reflecting these changing influences.
 Throughout these centuries, the town maintained its importance as a maritime hub, with its small port aiding commerce and cultural exchange.
-The slender, winding alleys of the Centro Storico grew over hundreds of years.
+The slender, winding alleys of the Centro Storico grew over a large number of years.
 These pathways once defended, confusing attackers.
 The town honors its past, notably through its association with Domenico Modugno, the famous singer-songwriter of "Volare," displaying the town's enduring inspiration.

 Ancient Origins